Río Plátano Biosphere Reserve: Fauna

 The documented fauna of the region includes 39 species of mammals, 377 species of birds and 126 species of reptiles and amphibians.
 The region is particularly rich with birds, including the king vulture, harpy eagle, great curassow, crested guan, scarlet macaw, green macaw and military macaw.

 Mammal species commonly found within the reserve include white-headed capuchin, mantled howler and spider monkeys, brown-throated sloth, paca, kinkajou, coatimundi tayra, Central American otter, puma, collared peccary, white-lipped peccary and red brocket deer.

 Because of the reserve's large size and relatively undisturbed forests, it is home to large populations of several rare or endangered mammal species.
-These include Baird's tapir, giant anteater, giant anteater, jaguar, ocelot, margay, Caribbean West Indian manatee.
+These include Baird's tapirs, giant anteaters, jaguars, ocelots, margays, and Caribbean West Indian manatees.
 The first jaguar filmed in Honduras was filmed in the reserve in 2007.

 The amount of environmental education that exists in Honduras is minimal, so it is difficult to protect these endangered species.
 The widespread poverty and lack of accurate research on the ecosystems makes protection increasingly difficult.
 While the conservation programs are reaching their goals, it is difficult to tell whether or not the management plans are successfully protecting these species directly.
 Protecting the ecosystems, like the rainforest, upon which the endangered species depend serves as an important indirect benefit.

 Tourism

-The high density of wildlife along La Mosquitia coast makes it a popular destination for ecotourists.
+The high density of wildlife along the coast Gracias a Dios department makes it a popular destination for ecotourists.
 Although private organizations are launching ecotourism enterprises throughout the region, the government does not have a comprehensive plan to control or benefit from ecotourists.
 Ecotourism can offer relief for poverty stricken local populations, increased awareness of biological value, and can generate income that can be used to fund projects for the reserve.
 Currently there are guided 10- to 12-day rafting trips being offered down the entire length of the Rio Plátano.

 Although a properly implemented tourist industry could benefit the reserve, the currently unregulated industry has created a large amount of traffic and damaged archeological sites.
 The tourism industry has an impact across the entire reserve, but the unprotected archeological sites are especially hurt.
 Without developing infrastructure, it is difficult to have a profitable and sustainable ecotourism industry, especially in a reserve with difficult conservation issues.